tankh99/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Overview of GUI

-The CogniCare application has three columns displaying from left to right, patient data, appointment data and the average feedback score per patient.
+The CogniCare application has three columns displaying (from left to right) patient data, appointment data and the average feedback score per patient.

 ![GUI mockup.png](images%2Fui-mockup%2FGUI%20mockup.png)